Occupied Ukrainian city fears sham Russian referendum plans

 “In Crimea and Donbas, Russia had the support of the local population, but this is not the case in the south of Ukraine, where Ukrainians want to live in Ukraine.
 And this means that in the event of a long-term occupation, Russia risks facing a broad partisan movement,” Fesenko said.

-During the first weeks of occupation, thousands of protesters gathered daily on Kherson’s main square, draped in Ukrainian flags and holding signs proclaiming, “This is Ukraine.”
+Despite the great risk, thousands of protesters gathered daily on Kherson’s main square during the first weeks of the occupation, draped in Ukrainian flags and holding signs proclaiming, “This is Ukraine.”
 Videos on social media showed people screaming at Russia’s tanks and heavily armed soldiers.
-The protests are now held weekly.
-On Wednesday, Russian troops used tear gas and stun grenades to disperse the protesters.
+The protests are now held weekly and on Wednesday, Russian troops used tear gas and stun grenades to disperse them.

 Olga, the teacher, regularly takes part.
 Previously a Russian speaker, she now refuses to utter the language.
 “I will never be able to communicate with Russians ever again.
 How can I feel about people who bomb maternity hospitals and children?” she said.
 “We were flourishing — and now they have ruined our lives.”

+There has also been some Ukrainian resistance as well.
+In what appeared to be a Ukrainian counterattack, a series of explosions rocked the television tower late Wednesday, temporarily knocking Russian channels off the air, both Ukrainian and Russian news organizations reported.

-Mayor Kolykhaiev said that after the warnings about a Russian referendum and mobilization there has been a panicked rush to leave.
+Still, there is a palpable sense of growing trepidation among the city's residents.
+Mayor Kolykhaiev said that after the warnings about a Russian referendum and mobilization there's been a panicked rush to leave.
 “The queues of people who want to leave our city have grown to five kilometers," he said, adding that around a third of the city's pre-war population of 284,000 has fled.

 Following Zelenskyy's address to the nation, Olga sent a WhatsApp message to the AP: “The situation in Kherson is tense.
 My family and I want to leave ... but now the Russian soldiers don’t allow it at all.
 It’s becoming more and more dangerous here.”